2016 Baltimore Ravens season: Week 13: Baltimore Ravens 38, Miami Dolphins 6

 With the commanding win, the Ravens improved to 7–5.

 Week 14: New England Patriots 30, Baltimore Ravens 23

 With the loss, the Ravens fell to 7–6 and 1–8 all time against the Patriots in the regular season.

 Week 15: Baltimore Ravens 27, Philadelphia Eagles 26

+John Harbaugh faced his previous team, the Philadelphia Eagles.
+He was their special teams coordinator from 1998 to 2006 and their defensive backs coach in 2007.
 With their playoff hopes on the line, the Ravens were dealt a heavy hand against a struggling Eagles team.
 After giving up two scoring drives in the final six minutes, the Ravens escaped defeat when the Eagles went for two for the win and failed.